-Indy's free plan is an excellent way to get a feel for the project management tool and see if it suits you.
-It allows for two invoices, contracts, and proposals.
-You can store up to 1GB of files and use the tasks, calendar, and chats.
+Indy's Free plan is an excellent way to get a feel for the project management tool and see if it suits you.
+It gives you free unlimited access to all the basic tools you need to manage your business.

-Their paid pro plan is much more comprehensive and only costs $4.49 per month if you bill annually.
-It's got unlimited invoices, contracts, and proposals, a 500GB file storage section, and full access to customized profiles and the opportunity to brand invoices.
+Their paid pro plan is much more comprehensive and only costs $12 per month if you bill annually.
+It's got unlimited invoices, contracts, and proposals, a 1 TB file storage section, and full access to customized profiles and the opportunity to brand invoices.
 You also get all the same features as the free plan.

 Indy is affordable and has a comprehensive offering perfect for working in client management compared to other project management tools.